 Business Day means:

-for receiving a Notice under clause 44, a day that is not a Saturday, Sunday, public holiday or bank holiday in the place where the notice is received; and
+for receiving a Notice under clause 38, a day that is not a Saturday, Sunday, public holiday or bank holiday in the place where the notice is received and not in the period 25 December to 1 January (inclusive); and

 for all other purposes, a day that is not a Saturday, Sunday, bank holiday or public holiday in the capital city of the Relevant Jurisdiction or the Australian Capital Territory.

-Capacity Product means any right, entitlement, credit, offset, allowance, compensation, payment, benefit or certificate of any kind, recognised or arising under any scheme, Law, policy or arrangement which becomes available to the owner or operator of a generating facility that is attributable to the capacity or availability of the Project, but not including any Green Products or any Ancillary Services.
+Capacity Product means any right, entitlement, credit, offset, allowance, compensation, payment, benefit or certificate of any kind, recognised or arising under any scheme, Law, policy or arrangement which becomes available to the owner or operator of an energy storage system or generating facility that is attributable to the capacity or availability of the Project, but not including any Green Products or any Ancillary Services.

 Change in Control occurs in relation to the Operator (whether alone or together with any Associate or Associates) where: